 In Gallery view, you can choose to hide participants whose videos are turned off.
 Do this by clicking the three dots next to any participant whose video is off and select hide non-video participants.
 This will avoid you seeing any black boxes with names on them and only see those whose cameras are on (speakers and BSL interpreters).

-The presentations will be followed by a short general discussion which will be moderated by the chair.
-The discussion is held under the Chatham House Rule, so your name will not be included in the final transcription.
+The event will be held under the Chatham House Rule, so no names will be included in the final report on the Gathering.
 If you are live tweeting or using other social media, please make sure you don't use anyone's names.

-Ninety minutes is quite a long time to be in front of your screen, so there will be a couple of short breaks at around 30 minutes and 60 minutes to allow you to stretch your legs and get away from your screen.
+Two hours is quite a long time to be in front of your screen, so there will be a short break at around 70 minutes to allow you to stretch your legs and get away from your screen.